ZenChris18/thesis-WattWisely/README.md

 ## 🌍 Deployment (Future)
 Once the project is ready for deployment, we will:
-- Dockerize the application.
+- **Dockerize the application** for easy deployment and scalability.
-- Deploy it on a cloud platform like **Heroku/AWS/DigitalOcean**.
+- **Deploy it on a Raspberry Pi** using Docker.
-- Configure a production database and environment variables.

----
+- Optionally, integrate it as a **Home Assistant Add-on**, which also uses Docker for seamless integration.
+- Configure **InfluxDB and Django** to work efficiently on the Raspberry Pi environment.
+- Set up **environment variables and security settings** for production use.

 ## ❓ Need Help?
 If you encounter any issues, message the team group chat or check the documentation.